logartoRS/C-Sharp_Codes/02 Basic Operations/README.md

 ## Postfix increment operator

 Execution (++number) adds 1 to the "number".
-This execution returns "number + 1" after being called.
+This execution returns "number + 1" after completion of the call.

 ```c#
 Console.WriteLine("Postfix increment operator (i++):");